Rahulbarve132/to-do/README.md

 yarn preview
 ```

-## Linting
+### 6. Linting the Code
-Check for code style issues and fix them using ESLint:
+To check for linting issues:
 ```sh
 npm run lint
 ```